ThePhenomenon1/ThePhenomenon1/README.md

 4 years 9 months ago, July 2021, I didn't know Python.
 Over 16 100 hours of computer programming - 1 701 days later - I am a Python/JavaScript Full-Stack Developer.

 I have deployed to the cloud my Video-Sharing, Hailuo-like Video and Image generation prototype, Ahatube.
-This is an ecommerce Boutique built with RAG, Langchain, Google Cloud, Tailwind, Tanstack Query and PostgreSql.
-Powered by AWS and A.I.
-Infrastructure, it features:-
+It features:-

 <br>
 * MONETIZATION (Granular Video and Image gneration metering with Polar.sh as well as Google AdSense).
 \
 \
-The link to this full-stack enterprise ecommerce .COM:-
+The link to this A.I.
+Infracstructure platform:-

 https://ahatube.up.railway.app